-Close collaboration between finance and HR can close the HR-finance gap and offer organizations with valuable insights.
+Close collaboration between finance and HR can close the HR-finance gap and offer organizations valuable insights.
 With real-time data and a shared mission, finance and HR can make informed decisions about the workforce and support the growth of the organization.

 However, many organizations today still struggle with siloed workforce planning, where each department operates independently and lacks coordination with others.
 It can result in incomplete data and conflicting analysis, making it difficult for organizations to make informed decisions and achieve goals.

 To overcome this challenge, organizations need to adopt an enterprise-wide planning approach that aligns all functions and ensures that data is comprehensive and consistent.
-Go through the article to get a better idea on how to close the HR-finance gap so that you can strengthen your workforce planning strategy.
+Go through the article to get a better idea of how to close the HR-finance gap so that you can strengthen your workforce planning strategy.